UltimaPHP/UltimaPHP/readme.md

  * Receive the client flags (I dunno what this is too... but the client sends anyway before connect to the server)
  * Send the player locale and body information to the client
  * Send all skill status to the client (80%, the packet is already done but we need to create the database to store the skills and show the information on the packet to the client)
- * Connecting the client to the world (98%, all packets was done... but no map appeared untill now)
+ * Connecting the client to the world
  * Changes cursor color
  * Play music
  * Update status bar info